FawcettB98/Milk_Futures/README.md

 ![PACF Plot](https://github.com/FawcettB98/Milk_Futures/blob/master/images/pacf.png)

-Without going into a lot of detail, these plots indicate that an AR parameter of 9 (look back 9 periods at the values) and an MA parameter of 0 (no Moving Average component) seem appropriate.
+These plots indicate that an AR parameter of 9 (look back 9 periods at the values) and an MA parameter of 0 (no Moving Average component) seem appropriate.
 An I parameter of 1 was used to make the series more stationary.
 The data was split into a "training" dataset of 156 weeks and a "test" dataset of 38 weeks.
 The following graphs show how well the model fits the training data along with predictions into the test data:

 ![Model Fit](https://github.com/FawcettB98/Milk_Futures/blob/master/images/arima_fit.png)